 CONFLICTS OF INTEREST

-We declare that we have no conflicts of interest.
+JAO is a consultant to Gama Healthcare.
+All other authors declare no conflicts of interest.

 ACKNOWLEDGEMENT

 The research was funded by the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Healthcare Associated Infection and Antimicrobial Resistance at Imperial College London in partnership with Public Health England (PHE).
 The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR, the Department of Health or Public Health England.